theodoreOnzGit/spiceSharpFluidFlowSolver/spiceSharpFluidFlowSolverLibraries/FluidComponents/README.md

 Also, i forgot a few unit tests for my IFluidEntity anyhow when using the interpolation thingy.
 Like the dynamic pressure tests are not done yet.
+For Isothermal pipe it isn't implemented properly and for fluidparallel subckt it's not even implemented.